CtrlK

 Completeness

-Clearly answers both what ('Select and optimize embedding models for semantic search and RAG applications') and when ('Use when choosing embedding models, implementing chunking strategies, or optimizing embedding quality for specific domains') with explicit trigger guidance.
+Explicitly answers both 'what' ('Select and optimize embedding models for semantic search and RAG applications') and 'when' ('Use when choosing embedding models, implementing chunking strategies, or optimizing embedding quality') with concrete trigger phrases, matching the top anchor exactly.

 Trigger Term Quality